-Habitable accommodation should be designed to "Grade 3" as described in BS 8102: 2009 - that 'no water penetration is acceptable and a dry environment will be provided if maintained by adequate ventilation'.
+Habitable accommodation should be designed to "Grade 3" as described in BS 8102: 2022 - that 'no water ingress or damp areas is acceptable' and a dry environment will be provided if maintained by adequate ventilation'.

-Non-habitable areas such as parking areas, storage or plant rooms where the internal finishes are not readily damaged by moisture should be designed to a minimum "Grade 2" as described in BS 8102:2009, as no water penetration is acceptable although damp is tolerated.
+Non-habitable areas such as parking areas, storage or plant rooms where the internal finishes are not readily damaged by moisture should be designed to a minimum "Grade 2", no seepage is acceptable, damp areas as a result of condensation tolerable.

-Retaining walls used to form elements such as light wells ideally should be designed to provide "Grade 1" protection.
+Retaining walls used to form elements such as light wells ideally should be designed to provide "Grade 1a" protection.